arslanraza/ImageGallery/README.md

 # ImageGallery

+## Platform:

+* XCode 9.2
+* Minimum OS Version: 10.0
+* Recommended to run the app on device to test the image capture functionality.
+The app will also run and compile for simulator but the pictures can only be selected from the image gallery.
+* The app supports all orientations and screen sizes.

+---
 ## About:

 * The goal of the project is to create an image gallery that fetches the pictures from the Server.